KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 We aren't checking to make sure that `score < 90`, because **we already know that is `true`**.
 We know this because if `score` was `>= 90`, then the **first** `if statement` would have been entered, and we wouldn't even be executing this line of code.

-Think about it this way: first we check whether the grade is an A. If it is, then we display the "Congratulations!" message **and don't check against any other grades** since we already know the grade is an A. If it's not an A, then we know that `score < 90`, since the grade wasn't an A. We can then check whether the grade is a B by only checking whether `score > 80`.
-It it is, the nwe display the "Good job!" message **and don't check against any other grades** since we already know the grade is a B. If it's not a B, then we know that `score < 80`, and we continue that logic for the rest of the program.
+Think about it this way: first we check whether the grade is an A. If it is, then we display the "Congratulations!" message **and don't check against any other grades** since we already know the grade is an A. If it's not an A, then we know that `score < 90`.
+We can then check whether the grade is a B by only checking whether `score > 80`.
+It it is, then we display the "Good job!" message **and don't check against any other grades** since we already know the grade is a B. If it's not a B, then we know that `score < 80`, and we continue that logic for the rest of the program.

 ## Homework

 - Expand the `boolean` example to work for more animals.
 How would you represent a bat (which can fly but isn't a bird) or a penguin (which can't fly but is a bird)?
 - Create a program that uses `boolean` logic to identify a type of animal.
-Do a Google search for "animal identification key" for some handy guies.
+Do a Google search for "animal identification key" for some handy guides.
-- Create a program that displays black if the mouse is on the left half of the screen, and white if the moust is on the right half of the screen.
+- Create a program that displays black if the mouse is on the left half of the screen, and white if the mouse is on the right half of the screen.
 - Expand that program to show 4 different colors: red when the mouse is in the upper-left corner, green when the mouse is in the upper-right corner, blue when the mouse is in the lower-left corner, and yellow when the mouse is in the lower-right corner.
 - Create a greeting program that shows a different message depending on what time of day it is.
 At least include morning, afternoon, evening, and night.